 What is a CRISPR library and how is it used?

 In CRISPR lentiviral screening experiments, scientists aim to infect the cells with no more than one virion per cell.
-To make this practical, a very small ratio of virions to cells, or multiplicity of infection (MOI), is often used, in the range of 5–30% .
-Since each lentivirus in the library includes one sequence from the oligo pool, one such sequence is integrated as DNA into the genome of each of the infected cells.
-After integration, the lentiviral sequences, including the cloned-in CRISPR sequences, are transcribed to RNA.
+To make this practical, a very small ratio of virions to cells, or multiplicity of infection (MOI), is often used in the range of 5–30% .
+Because each lentivirus in the library includes one sequence from the oligo pool, one such sequence is integrated as DNA into the genome of each of the infected cells.
+After integration, the lentiviral sequences—including the cloned-in CRISPR sequences—are transcribed to RNA.
 Thus, CRISPR guide RNA is eventually produced after the library of lentiviruses is used to infect cells .

 The Cas enzyme

 It is necessary for the cells to express a Cas (CRISPR-associated) enzyme for CRISPR screening to work.
-The CRISPR guide RNA guides the Cas protein to the target site.
+The CRISPR guide RNA targets the Cas protein to the intended site.
 Then, the Cas enzyme cuts the DNA.
-There are several methods that scientists use to deliver a Cas enzyme into cells for CRISPR screening, including:
+There are several methods that scientists use to deliver a Cas enzyme into cells for lentiviral CRISPR screening, including: